hindercanrun/Nazi-Zombie-Farm-1.0/README.md

 - Chex - Map Tester
 - Numan - Helped with scripting and general mapping support
 - JB - Helped with editing the menus and strings
+- NAKSHATRA_12 - Helped with zones and character randomizing

 ## Disclaimer